Day's Theorem is sharp for $n$ even: Day's Theorem is optimal for even

-(ii) - (iii) As mentioned, $2$-alvin is arithmeticity.
+(iii) As mentioned, $2$-alvin is arithmeticity.
 In particular, by distributivity (hence modularity) and permutability, we get both $2$-modularity and $2$-reversed-modularity.
-If $n \geq 4$, we get that every $n$-alvin variety $\mathcal {V}$ is $2n{-}3$-reversed-modular from Lemma \ref{dayoptlem}, hence $\mathcal V$ is $2n{-}2$-modular, by Proposition \ref{modeq}.
+If $n \geq 4$, we get that every $n$-alvin variety $\mathcal {V}$ is $2n{-}3$-reversed-modular from Lemma \ref{dayoptlem}(a), hence $\mathcal V$ is $2n{-}2$-modular, by Proposition \ref{modeq}, or use directly \ref{dayoptlem}(b).

 The nontrivial parts in (iv) are given by Theorem \ref{buh}. \end{proof}

 \begin{remark} \labbel{daystrong} Day's proof of Theorem \ref{day} (recalled above in Corollary \ref{dayopt}(i)) actually provides terms satisfying the equations